MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/configure-load-balancer.md

 ---

-# Create and use load balancer in AKS on Azure Stack HCI and Windows Server
+# Create and use load balancer in Azure Kubernetes Service on Azure Stack HCI and Windows Server

-In AKS on Azure Stack HCI and Windows Server, the load balancer is deployed as a virtual machine (VM) running Linux and HAProxy + KeepAlive to provide load balanced services for the workload clusters.
+In Azure Kubernetes Service (AKS)on Azure Stack HCI and Windows Server, the load balancer is deployed as a virtual machine (VM) running Linux and HAProxy + KeepAlive to provide load balanced services for the workload clusters.
 It load balances requests to the Kubernetes API server and manages traffic to application services.

 This article details how to configure HAProxy as your load balancer for a workload cluster.
 For custom load balancer integration, see [Create and use a custom load balancer](configure-custom-load-balancer.md).